 The show requires a base as a meeting point pre and post-show for the choir and warm-up space for performers in the event of unsuitable weather for warming-up outdoors.
 We will also use ??? as a production base.
 This will be used for crew toilets, and overnight security base, as well as overnight charging for any equipment that requires it, and also to provide tea and coffee-making facilities for site staff, and to provide a dedicated area as the First Aid point for site medical providers.

 Further to this, a shipping container will be brought to site to house any equipment needing to be locked away overnight.

-Bar

-The bar will consist of two trestle tables with cloths, serving wine, beer and soft drinks for a maximum of 90 minutes.
-Drinks will be for on-site only and served in plastic containers.
-Waste receptacles will be provided for used plastic glasses.
-It will be sited to the Eastern side of Cantrell Field (See site plan) and be housed under a 4m x 4m gazebo, subject to confirmation.

-The Cantrell Field site is the location in which the audience assembles to be divided into three groups with three different routes through the performance area.
-The three different groups of audience members will receive differentiated wristbands as they produce their tickets ton entry.
-Performances start at 21.30 and audiences are asked to arrive for 21.00 in order to be prepared for the performances.
-Once the show starts, the audience leaves the Cantrell Field area and the bar will be struck back to the 20ft container adjacent to the Lodge or to the Lodge itself, depending on the latter’s availability for us to use.
-It is reset daily.

-Sales will be made only to wrist-banded Audience members.
-We will ask for ID if the customer is deemed to look 25 years old or younger.
-Appropriate ID includes

-* a photo driving licence

-* a passport

-* a proof of age card, such as the PASS card from the national Proof of Age Standards Scheme.